tech design decisions

 -

-site map — used as the index. controls blog/[filenames] -
+original/map.phpsite map — used as the index. controls blog/[filenames] -

-watch files and render blog + create html files in docs/ -
+original/scripts/build-index.phpwatch files and render blog + create html files in docs/ -

-template files used to generateblog/index.adoc
+original/index-tmpl.adoctemplate files used to generateblog/index.adoc

 -